chef/chef-web-docs/content/chef_license_accept.md

 For users that manage their Chef Infra Client installation using the `chef-client` cookbook, we added a new attribute that can be specified.
 Specify the node attribute `node['chef_client']['chef_license'] = 'accept'` when running the cookbook to apply the license acceptance in a backwards-compatible way.

-This functionality allows users to set that attribute for a Chef Client 14 install, upgrade to Chef Infra Client 15, and have the product continue to work correctly.
+This functionality allows users to set that attribute for a Chef Infra Client 14 install, upgrade to Chef Infra Client 15, and have the product continue to work correctly.